au-research/raido/app-client/doc/openapi-typescript.md

   * inversify is a IoC container library/framework thing
   * I've never really felt the need for IoC on client
     * but it does 600K weekly downloads?
-    * OTOH Redux does 8.5M weeklies and is a gross waste of time 🤷

 Probably going to do the ts-fetch library to begin.
 Then try to integrate it manually into react-query to see if that's worth doing (I don't actually have